getsolus/help-center-docs/docs/user/troubleshooting/index.md

 ### Display manager won't start

-A common cause of not being able to boot is due to installing the nvidia drivers, but not booting into the latest kernel (the only kernel which has the drivers installed).
+A common cause of not being able to boot is due to installing the NVIDIA drivers, but not booting into the latest kernel (the only kernel which has the drivers installed).
 Also ensure you have the correct driver version installed for your kernel.
 You can check if you have booted into the latest kernel by comparing the installed package with the booted kernel (instructions for both kernels)

 ```bash
 eopkg info linux-lts | head -n2; uname -a